microsoft/PubSec-Info-Assistant/docs/transparency.md

 ## Introduction

 The IA agent template is a system built on top of Azure OpenAI service, Azure AI Search and other Azure services.
-This system showcases capabilites possible with the emerging technologies related to Generative AI and how they may be applied for specific functionality.
+This system showcases capabilities possible with the emerging technologies related to Generative AI and how they may be applied for specific functionality.
 This agent template has been designed with Public Sector applications in mind, but has been found to be applicable to additional industries and applications.
 The user should be aware that Microsoft has evaluated this agent template for a limited set of use cases.
 Use cases outside of those which have been evaluated need to be considered and evaluated by those using this agent template for their intended use cases.

-At its core, the IA agent template is an implementation of the [Retrieval Augmented Generation (RAG) pattern](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) and is intended to create a system that allows the end user to ‘have an accurate conversation’ with their data.
+At its core, the IA agent template is an implementation of the [Retrieval Augmented Generation (RAG) pattern](https://learn.microsoft.com/azure/search/retrieval-augmented-generation-overview) and is intended to create a system that allows the end user to ‘have an accurate conversation’ with their data.
 By uploading supported document types the system makes the data available to the Azure OpenAI service to support a conversational engagement with the data.
 The system aims to allow the end user to have some controls over how Azure OpenAI service responds, understand how the response was generated (transparency), and verify the response with citations to the specific data the agent template is referencing.

-The 1.1 release of the IA agent template introduces new technologies and use cases on top of the original scope which are covered in this updated Transparency Note.
-Become familiar with these new system capabilities and use cases to understand their responsible application to your intended use cases before proceeding.
-This release adds in Bing Web Search API for LLM results to enable grounding via content from the Internet, support for SharePoint as a document source, ability to interact directly with LLMs for purely generative capabilities (ungrounded), and preview agent-based features enabled through the use of [LangChain](https://www.langchain.com/) toolkit.

 The system aims to provide the functionality mentioned above while also focusing on the following key areas: